atortellini/wizcam/README.md

 - There was no delay/debouncing when handling user keystrokes so way too many updates are likely occurring simply from one button press.
 - Added a 250ms debounce that the input thread will sleep for after each iteration of checking for keystates.

-## ISSUE: The free camera is only synced from the game once at the beginning of the program
+## ISSUE: Since the free camera is only synced from the game at the beginning of the program, if you get lost in freecam mode no way to return back

-### Observation:
-- If you get lost with the freecam essentially screwed no way to reset the freecam back to your coords since its 'simulated' separately
-### Solution:
+### Possible Solution:
 - Maybe consider syncing 'simulated' freecam camera back to the game either just after toggling off freecam or just before toggling on freecam

-### Alternative Solution:
+### Possible Solution:
-- Or, maybe, have a reset keybind to reset the camera back to your games camera while in freecam mode.
+- Have a reset keybind to reset the camera back to your games camera while in freecam mode.

-- This would mean I would have to keep a snapshot of the last game Camera state before toggling freecam
+- A snapshot of the last game Camera state needs to be taken before toggling freecam

 ## ISSUE: Movement of the camera feels very unintuitive
 ### Observations: